eaglerock1337/ti-basic/README.md

 # ti-basic

-A collection of programs written in TI-Basic and Python for TI calculators.
+A collection of programs written in TI-Basic, Python, C, and Z80 Assembler for TI calculators.

 ## about